Author of New York Times Bestseller, Lone Survivor, Marcus Luttrell is a retired Navy SEAL and Co-Founder of the Lone Survivor Foundation.

 Following his physical recovery from Operation Redwing, Luttrell returned and completed one more tour before being medically retired.
 He wrote the book, Lone Survivor, to share the amazing story of his brothers who paid the ultimate sacrifice.
 In 2013, Lone Survivor became a major motion picture staring Marc Wahlberg.
 Luttrell’s second book, Service, answers questions remaining from Lone Survivor and gives honor and praise to other members of the military.

 Today, Luttrell is married to the woman of his dreams, Melanie.
 The couple has a son Axe, who is named after Matthew Axelson, and a daughter, Addie.
-In 2010, Luttrell established the Lone Survivor Foundation for veterans and their families.
 He is also deeply involved in the The Boot Campaign, a charitable organization that focuses on military personnel and the hardships resulting from their service.